 I like to write about the spiritual in life.
 It shows up in unexpected places, just like the elephants.
 I especially like to write about teenagers and what happens to them when the spiritual world crosses their path.
 For instance, how does life change when a Roman goddess moves into the house next door?

 Here’s some basic information about me.
 I have a B.A. degree in Writing.
-I’ve written advertising copy for department stores, co-owned a retail fabric and custom dressmaking shop with my mom, worked in administration at the local Waldorf school and am currently employed at a local university.
+I’ve written advertising copy for department stores, co-owned a retail fabric and custom dressmaking shop with my mom, worked in administration at the local Waldorf school and now write full-time.
 My husband and I live in a now super-cool, historical neighborhood of Pittsburgh that, not very long ago, was very un-cool.
 We also have one adult son, of whom we are very proud.
 My favorite place to be, when not at the computer writing my novels, is anywhere near, on or in water.
 Preferably with a book in my hand.
 I hope you enjoy my version of the world!